openpolicedata/openpolicedata/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://openpolicedata.streamlit.app)

 # OpenPoliceData
 The OpenPoliceData (OPD) Python library is the most comprehensive centralized public access point for incident-level police data in the United States.
-OPD provides easy access to 500+ incident-level datasets for about 4865 police agencies.
+OPD provides easy access to 500+ incident-level datasets from about 233 police agencies and 11 entire states.
 Types of data include traffic stops, use of force, officer-involved shootings, and complaints.

 Users request data by department name and type of data, and the data is returned as a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 There is no need to manually find the data online or to know how to work with open data APIs (ArcGIS, Socrata, etc.).
 When data is loaded by OPD, the returned data is unmodified (with the exception of formatting known date fields) from what appears on the source's site, and OPD provides links to the original data for transparency.